USDA/data-standards/index.md

 has standard data elements and data specification that can be viewed <a href="data-elements/index.html">here</a>.

-USDA is following the best practices and guidance from the National Information Exchange Model (NIEM) in establishing this emerging domain.
+USDA is following the best practices and guidance from the National Information Exchange Model (NIEM) as it pursues becoming a NIEM domain.

 USDA has also set this page up for collaboration and USDA welcomes your feedback in ensuring we create complete, full-described data standards for interfacing with USDA.